Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 You saw the musical, now read the book!

 Mormon put so much work in as a prophet and historian.
 Read with a heart open to revelation.
-Mormon indeed testifies that his ancestors knew of Christ hundreds of years prior to His birth and worshiped using the Law of Moses as a guide until He revealed otherwise--which happened in an amazing pentecostal manner, following an apocalyptic tragedy, and prior to Christ's resurrected appearance.
+Mormon indeed testifies that his ancestors knew of Christ hundreds of years before His birth and worshiped using the Law of Moses as a guide until He revealed otherwise--which happened in a fantastic pentecostal manner, following an apocalyptic event and prior to Christ's resurrected appearance.

 Christ taught them,